What does it take to get the work you want, and charge what it’s worth?

 Simply stated, you can’t stay the same forever.
 If your current positioning or pricing isn’t yielding the returns you’re looking for, it’s time to make a change.
 Sure, it’s hard to say “no” to work coming in the door, or to lose clients, people or profits.
 But invest in your business now, and the initial struggle will pay dividends.
 Position and price your shop for growth and get the work—and business—you always wanted.

 Ready to set yourself apart?
-Join Dan at Owner Summit for more strategies on differentiation and pricing.
+Join us at Owner Camp for more strategies on differentiation and pricing.